 In the same Billboard article that announced the split between Vitacoustic and Bill Putnam, famed jazz pianist and former big band leader Earl "Fatha" Hines, who was making some appearances with strings during the first half of 1947, was said to be under contract to Vitacoustic.
 In Down Beat from August 27, 1947, an item, by-lined Chicago, and titled "Earl Hines to Wax," explained that, "Earl Hines, whose El Grotto nitery folded recently, and with it his steady band job, will cut four sides for Vitacoustic records using only a rhythm section."
 We have titles for two of the sides, which suggest an attempt to revisit the early Louis Armstrong repertoire, but Lord's Jazz Discography incorrectly has them being recorded in New York for a label called "Vita."
 Nothing was released from the session, and the whereabouts of the material today is unknown.
 (While Down Beat claimed that Hines would be accompanied by a rhythm section only, Lord adds veteran Hines associate Scoops Carry, on alto sax and clarinet, to the lineup, which otherwise consisted of René Hall on guitar, Bill Thompson on drums and vibes, and an unidentified bassist.)
 In December of 1947, Hines would hook up with the Sunrise label and record three sessions in Chicago, using an ad hoc lineup that included jazz violinist Eddie South and musicians borrowed from Lionel Hampton's big band (see our Miracle page for details); Hines also recorded for MGM in New York during November and December.

 Finally, Vitacoustic signed alto saxophonist and bandleader Johnny Bothwell in September (the signing was announced in Billboard on September 27).
-Bothwell had been a principal soloist in Boyd Raeburn's "modern" big band and had a string of sessions for Signature to his credit (1945 - 1947); he would make one more in 1949 for National.
+Bothwell had been a principal soloist in Boyd Raeburn's "modern" big band and had a string of sessions for Signature to his credit (1945-1947); he would make one more in 1949 for National.
 Bothwell's picture appeared in the label's big display ad on January 24, 1948, and Egmont Sonderling declared an intention to release some tracks by him in January 1949, when Old Swing-Master was launched.
-But we have no evidence of either a Vitacoustic release or a subsequent issue of the sides that he recorded.
+But we have no evidence either of a Vitacoustic release or of a subsequent issue of the sides that he recorded.

 |Matrix Number||Release Number||Artist||Title||Recording Date||Release Date|